ddimatos/git-release-workflow/README.md

 ### Release Deployment

-This is the strategy for __Red Hat Ansible Certified Content for IBM Z__ where features are bundled into a release and then released with a [semantic version](https://semver.org/).
+This is the strategy, features are bundled into a release and then released with a [semantic version](https://semver.org/).
 A feature generally corresponds to a user story and that usually maps to an Ansible Role, module, plugin or playbook.
 When we have completed serveral features usually at the end of a 12 week cycle, those features will be pushed to our release master branch and versioned.

 In the release, it may not always included features, we could have improvments to the CI/CD, sharable code, updates, hot fixes and documentation changes.

 [Follow this link for more information on release deployment](./develop-release-deploy.md)

 ### Git Pull Command